Setting up single sign-on (SSO) with OpenID Connect (OIDC)

 • Register a new application in the “App registrations” section in your Azure AD

-• In the Redirect URI section, select “Web”, and enter the Redirect URL from the previous step.
+• In the Redirect URI section, select “Web”, and enter the Redirect URL as stated above.

 • Copy the “Value” to Zefort into the “Client Secret” field.

-• Under “Token configuration”, add a new “Access” claim for verified_primary_email .
+• On the “Token configuration” page, click “Add optional claim” and add a new “Access” claim for verified_primary_email .

 Google